olympiawoj/graphql-query-language-notes/graphql-query-language-transcript.md

 ## Query GraphQL Interface Types in GraphQL Playground
+_**Description:** Interfaces are similar to Unions in that they provide a mechanism for dealing with different types of data.
+However, an interface is more suited for data types that include many of the same fields.
+In this lesson, we will query different types of pets.

+To follow along with these queries, go to the Pet Library GraphQL Playground._

 Instructor: [00:00] If we sum the `allPets` query for `id` and `name`, we are going to see ID and name returned to us, just as we expect, but in the funded pet library, these data relationships are designed pretty differently.

-[00:11] Let's open up the `AllPets` query in our schema and we'll see that the pet is no longer a type, but instead it's an interface.
+[00:11] Let's open up the `AllPets` query in our schema and we'll see that the pet is no longer a type, but instead it's an **interface**.

-[00:18] An interface is an abstract type that includes a set of fields.
+[00:18] An **interface** is an abstract type that includes a set of fields.
 These fields must be used when creating new instances of that interface.
 We have an interface called `Pet`.
 This is the base class.
 It has certain fields on it.

 [00:32] We have several different implementations of that interface.
 Remember, our numerator from before that had `Cat`, `Dog`, `Rabbit`, and `Stingray`, these are now implementations of this interface.